ThingLabsIo/ThingLabsIo.github.io/pages/lab004a.md

     opkg install alljoyn-samples alljoyn-sample_apps

 Congratulations!
-Your Arduino Yun is configured and ready for you to [deploy Nitrogen apps to it](/arduino/0B/).
+Your Arduino Y&uacute;n is configured and ready for you to [deploy Nitrogen apps to it](/arduino/0B/).